finbourne/lusid-sdk-java-preview/sdk/docs/PortfoliosApi.md

     String scope = "scope_example"; // String | The scope of the portfolio.
     String code = "code_example"; // String | The code of the portfolio.
 Together with the scope this uniquely identifies the portfolio.
     String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to list the portfolio's properties.
 Defaults to the current LUSID system datetime if not specified.
-    OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to list the portfolio's properties.
+    OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to list the portfolio's properties.
 Defaults to returning the latest version of each property if not specified. try {
       PortfolioProperties result = apiInstance.getPortfolioProperties(scope, code, effectiveAt, asAt);
       System.out.println(result);